Charles C. Kolb Award

 • in the case of chapters in edited volumes, a proof of acceptance for publication following peer review (email notification or other means sent by the editor or publisher).

-Nominations need to be sent to the SAS General Secretary (This email address is being protected from spambots.
-You need JavaScript enabled to view it.).
+A copy of the nomination form responses should be forwarded to the SAS General Secretary (This email address is being protected from spambots.
+You need JavaScript enabled to view it.) along with a digital copy of the paper and proof of acceptance.

-The results will be announced in early summer 2023.
+The results will be announced in early summer 2025.
 The winning article will be widely promoted and the author/s will be highlighted by The Society for Archaeological Sciences.
 The corresponding author (on behalf of all the authors) will receive a prize of USD $500.
+All authors will receive a free one-year membership to the SAS.

 Award history